ms5991/BeerXMLSharp/README.md

 #### `BeerXMLInvalidObjectException`

 This exception is thrown when attempting to serialize an `IBeerXMLEntity` for which any of the `IsValid()` methods would return `false`.
+This exception can be bypassed by setting `AllowInvalidSerialization` to `true` on an object prior to calling `GetBeerXML()`.
+This may be desirable in certain cases including when parsing XML from an external source.

 #### `BeerXMLUnknownTypeTagException`